 Another option was to not offer food or beverage.
 That was quickly turned down, as many student events are immediately after class and events would have cut through dinner time.

 After three events of requesting attendees to bring reusable utensils and cups, we checked out the waste situation of the bins.
 Unfortunately, we did not have the proper weighing equipment.
-However, with our average attendee size of 35 people, 35 sandwiches, 5 litres of soda, 3 dozen cupcakes and a visual test it is clear that there’s ~50% reduction in waste.
-All bins were at most half full!
+However, with our average attendee size of 35 people, 35 sandwiches, 5 liters of soda, 3 dozen cupcakes and a visual test it is clear that there’s ~50% reduction in waste.
+All the bins were at most half full!
 As a result, the team will continue this practice and continue to find new ways to reduce the remaining waste.
 50% today, zero waste tomorrow!

 –Lucy Lu, Director of Communications